chartjs/Chart.js/docs/configuration/tooltip.md

 | `yAlign` | `string` | `undefined` | Position of the tooltip caret in the Y direction. [more](#tooltip-alignment)

 :::tip Note
-If you need more visual customizations, please use a [HTML tooltip](../samples/tooltip/html.md).
+If you need more visual customizations, please use an [HTML tooltip](../samples/tooltip/html.md).
 :::

 ### Position Modes